This shaved Brussels Sprout Salad with pomegranates and crisp apples is dressed with a tangy Champagne vinaigrette!

 Easy and colorful shaved Brussels sprouts make a perfect light lunch or a terrific tangy side dish for dinner.
-We love it with our Homemade Chicken Pot Pies or our zesty Chicken Paprikash
+We love it with our Homemade Chicken Pot Pies, our zesty Chicken Paprikash, or Baked Salmon

-Once cleaned, trim the stems of the Brussels sprouts, and also remove any of the discolored or yellowish leaves on the outside.
+- Once cleaned, trim the stems of the Brussels sprouts, and remove any of the discolored or yellowish leaves on the outside.

-I like to use my salad spinner to get them completely dry quickly.
-If you aren’t using them right away then store in a sealed bowl or bag in the refrigerator, for up to 2 days, until ready to use.
+- Use a salad spinner to quickly get them completely dry.
+If you aren’t using them right away then store them in a sealed bowl or bag in the refrigerator, for up to 2 days, until ready to use.

 Pomegranate seeds are also referred to as “Arils”.
 They are available in most produce sections in small containers, but it is super easy to deseed a fresh pomegranate in your own kitchen.

-- Trim the crown and then cut into 2 sections
+- Trim the crown and then cut it into 2 sections

 - Place the sections in a bowl of water and gently loosen the seeds with your fingers